ncent-archive/ncent-sandbox/README.md

 ## Introduction
 The nCent Sandbox allows you to run a server that mimics the nCent Core Protocol.
 In its current stage, it stores the information on the tokentypes, transactions and wallets on a (PostgreSQL) database.

-The Sandbox API is detailed [here](https://github.com/ncent/ncent.github.io/blob/master/Sandbox/Sandbox%20API/server/routes/index.js).
+The Sandbox API routes are detailed [here](/server/routes/index/js).

-The request handling is implemented in the [controllers directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/controllers).

-The database schema and migrations are handled in the [models directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/models) and [migrations directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/migrations), respectively.

-The [config.js file](https://github.com/ncent/ncent.github.io/blob/master/Sandbox/Sandbox%20API/server/config/config.js) handles the location and details of the database.

 ## Installation